-The Value of Literary Tourism
+The Value of Literary Tourism for Students While Abroad

-In the May 2009 issue of The Chronicle of Higher Education, Randy Malamud wrote a compelling argument in defense of “literary tourism”—travel with a focus on historical locales connected to famous authors.
+Higher Education, Randy Malamud wrote a compelling argument in defense of “literary tourism”—travel with a focus on historical locales connected to famous authors.
 In “You’ve Read the Book, Now Take a Look!
 Literary Tourism and the Quest for Authenticity” Malamud contends that there is validity in what he calls “touristic readings” of a text.
 He explains that some academics, such as Nicola J. Watson, condemn literary tourism because “‘only the amateur, only the naïve reader, could suppose there was anything more…to be found on the spot marked X’.”
 Often the link between tourism and literature—all in the name of a vacation itinerary—does bother me, as well.
 I have seen behavior and heard comments that have curled my hair.
 Just a few weeks ago, I overheard a young man say as he stepped off an Amsterdam canal taxi and onto the dock in front of the Anne Frank House, “She wrote a book or something, right?”

-Malamud surmises that many academics might find distasteful “literary tourism [because it] involves a cheap appropriation, am amateurish displacement of the text’s aesthetic sanctity….”
+Malamud surmises that many academics might find distasteful “literary tourism [because it] involves a cheap appropriation, an amateurish displacement of the text’s aesthetic sanctity….”
 While I, too, dislike the idea of Shakespeare’s birthplace as just another stop on the itinerary, I believe there is great value in literary tourism.
 To stand in Bath, England, the reader physically enters the world of Jane Austen.
 Nothing can match the sheer force of reading Wuthering Heights and then walking the moors above the Brönte parsonage.
-And it is this sense of place that is the backbone of many short term study abroad programs offered at American colleges today.
+And it is this sense of place that is the backbone of many short-term study abroad programs offered at American colleges today.
 Over 50% of our nation’s students are in community colleges.
 To spend a year abroad is an impossible dream for most, what with jobs, families, responsibility, and poverty demanding their attention.
 10 days is possible.
 A 10-day trip abroad, I can attest, can change a student’s life.